Although it’s rare, you can be diagnosed with cancer while you’re pregnant. It’s also possible to get pregnant while you’re being treated for cancer.

 Cancer usually won’t affect your unborn baby, but certain therapies might pose risks.
 Work closely with your doctor to determine the best treatment options for your health and the health of your baby.

 Read on to learn more about how doctors diagnose and treat cancer during pregnancy.

-Breast cancer is one of the most common type of cancer that affects women during pregnancy.
-About 1 in every 3,000 pregnant women will get this diagnosis.
+Breast cancer is one of the most common type of cancer during pregnancy.
+About

 Some common cancers that are diagnosed during pregnancy include: